CS-DS-125/125book/source/02-ValuesAndVariables/Variables.rst

    This also explains why ``17 = n`` is invalid: "17 gets n" doesn't make sense.

 It can be very useful to *visualize* how programs work to understand them better.
-When visualizing variable assignments, its common to think of them as connections or arrows leading *from* a variable's name *to* the value that it references.
+When visualizing variable assignments, it is common to think of them as connections or arrows leading *from* a variable's name *to* the value that it references.
 The figure below illustrates this for the three variables in the example code above.